luli0034/schema-validation-framework/README.md

     python main.py process --jobpath ./luli_job.yaml --eventpath testluli.json
     2022-05-26 16:56:20,012 - INFO - [Success] LuliEvent is valid with model EventValidator
     ```

-    The successful event will be written in  `./test/success/db.output_table.txt`

-    The unsuccessful event will be written in  `./test/fail/db.event_error_log.txt`

 2. Verify a string by calling the function `process_event`.

     ```python